rubis-lab/NANS_Project_for_Android/README.md

 > RUBIS Lab does not take any responsibility for results of flashing your device.

 ## For Developers
-For more information, please see this project's Wiki : https://github.com/rubis-lab/NANS_Project_for_Android/wiki.
-NANS Android consists of two parts: framework modification and client application for controling NANS.
-For information about building Android, please refer to Android Open Source Project (https://source.android.com/source/downloading.html).
+For developers, please see this project's Wiki : https://github.com/rubis-lab/NANS_Project_for_Android/wiki/Developer's Guide.

 ## Licence
 Our projects are released under [Apache 2.0 Licence] (http://www.apache.org/licenses/LICENSE-2.0.html).